Download Mark Osteen’s bio in Adobe PDF (.pdf) format

 In 2004 I helped found a new not-for-profit organization called Baltimore Jazz Alliance, devoted to furthering the interests of jazz in this region.
 I am the president of this organization, which has sponsored youth concerts, educational initiatives, the first Baltimore Composers’ Showcase, two compilation CDs, and a music book, among other projects.
 In 2011 we founded the BJA Big Band (Anthony Villa’s brainchild).
-I play tenor saxophone in that band, which is currently on hiatus.
+I played tenor saxophone in that band until it disbanded in 2014.
 To buy the CDs or book, please visit our website: http://baltimorejazz.com.

 Writing, reading and teaching literature, and playing music remain the three most important areas of my intellectual and artistic life.
 Each field offers challenges and delights sufficient for multiple lifetimes.
 But my greatest joys come from spending time with my wife and son.
 They matter much more than any achievement, vocation or hobby.